-Plan to spend at least 45 minutes exploring Fastnet Hall, an engaging museum filled with all things maritime – from lighthouse keeper rolls and tide clocks to lighthouse models and marine wreckage.
+Plan to spend at least 45 minutes exploring Fastnet Hall, an engaging museum filled with all things maritime.
+Learn about lighthouse keeper rolls and tide clocks, and see to lighthouse models and marine wreckage.

-The wind whips across the narrow peninsula as you venture down the cliff-side pathways (all safely fenced) to cross the concrete bridge that spans the chasm separating the end of the peninsula from the mainland.
+The wind whips across the narrow peninsula as you venture down the cliff-side pathways (all safely fenced).
+Make way to the concrete bridge that spans the chasm separating the end of the peninsula from the mainland.
 Look down- if you dare- you may see seals basking in the sun or whales swimming just off the rocky coast.

 Follow the pathway to the world’s second radio transmission beacon, then the Old Fog Signal House (also a museum), before reaching the “light at the end of the world”–next stop USA.